Computing Wasserstein Barycenter via operator splitting: the method of averaged marginals: Problem reformulation and the DR algorithm

+This result is a special case of a thorough analysis given in \cite{Combettes_Pesquet_2015} (see, in particular, Remark 3.5 and Section 5 in that paper.)
+We note that the practical performance of the randomized scheme \eqref{DR-random} depends on computational resources and is thus not always effective (see Figure~\ref{IBP_vs_MAM} below).
+The deterministic and asynchronous decomposition methods in \cite{Combettes_Ecstein_2018} provide significantly more flexibility in selecting the measure $\nu^{(m)}$ (or even part of it) activated at every iteration and thus may perform better than the randomized scheme above.
+As these methods do not follow the general lines of the DR algorithm, we leave the specialization of such approaches to the WB problem for future research.

-In the next section we further exploit the structure of functions $f$ and $g$ in~\cref{pbm} and re-arrange terms in the schemes~\cref{DR} and~\cref{DR-random} to provide an easy-to-implement and memory-efficient algorithm for computing balanced and unbalanced WBs.
+In the next section, we further exploit the structure of functions $f$ and $g$ in~\cref{pbm} and rearrange terms in the schemes~\cref{DR} and~\cref{DR-random} to provide an easy-to-implement and memory-efficient algorithm for computing balanced and unbalanced WBs.